 When to teach about the hypothesis

 Not all topics are well suited to teaching about the hypothesis.
 I am in favour of introducing it for ages 11–14 in topics to do with reactivity and displacement reactions.
 It is always preferable to map out the deliberate teaching of working scientifically skills.
 I like to map this in each year to ensure students get a chance to revisit it regularly.

 Having a deliberate focus on what skill you want to develop in each practical is the most effective use of practical time in the lesson.
 This builds the skills and confidence students need to be successful scientists.

-This article is part of the Teaching science skills series, designed to support your teaching of and students’ learning of skills in science.
-Discover the previous article and resource on writing scientifically, and look out for next articles on future Wednesdays.
+This article is part of our Teaching science skills series, bringing together strategies and classroom activities to help your learners develop essential scientific skills.
+Check back every Wednesday for the next article and resource.
 Plus get a print version of all the articles with your EiC May print issue.

 Don’t get print issues?
 Sign up now for your free magazines.